OperationCode/operationcode_old_site/blog/_posts/2015-09-30-announcing-operation-code-board-officers.markdown

 Go forth and code,

-David and the Operation Code team
+*David Molina is Founder and Executive Director at Operation Code, and a former Army Captain.
+He resides in Portland, Oregon.*